 Other Important Things to Know

 - If a patient is showing signs of agitation or frustration, try not to stand right in front of them; give them space and try to remind yourself not to overstimulate them as you’re providing the intervention.

 - Cognitive rest breaks are very important.
 Think of it as taking physical breathers during the interventions, as your patient is working really hard cognitively to perform the task you’ve given them.
 It’s okay to take breathers!

 What Happens After Rehab?

-If you are working in acute rehab with patients with brain injury, you will learn quickly that the patient’s brain will very likely not be “healed” to it’s full potential.
-Hospital stays are usually one to three weeks and the brain can heal for up to 12 months or more.
+If you are working in acute or subacute rehab with patients with brain injury, you will learn quickly that the patient’s brain might not be “healed” to it’s full potential.
+Inpatient stays are usually one to three weeks and the brain can continue healing for 12 months or more.
 This of course varies for each person.

-If you are in the acute setting, you can recommend outpatient or community-based rehab for your patient to continue to work to regain the skills needed to thrive post-hospital discharge.
+If you are in an inpatient setting, you can recommend outpatient neuro rehab or community-based rehab for your patient to continue to work to regain the skills needed to thrive post-hospital discharge.

-For a great source on community reintegration, check out this easy to follow (not dense!)
-Community Reintegration Fact Sheet from AOTA.
-I highly, highly recommend checking this sheet out so you can fully understand the continuum of care post-DC.
+For a great source on community reintegration, check out this easy to follow Community Reintegration Fact Sheet from AOTA.
+I highly, highly recommend reading this sheet so you can fully understand the continuum of care post-DC.

 For even more helpful information on traumatic brain injuries, be sure to also check out AOTA’s TBI Fact Page here.